Jayyy2005/Jayyy2005/README.md

 ### Hi there 👋, my name is Sanjay
 #### I am a Software Developer

 Welcome to my GitHub profile!
 I’m currently a Computer Science student from Switzerland with a focus on application development.
-I speak German, Swiss German, and Tamil, and I have also developed advanced English skills from a young age.
+I speak German, Swiss German, and Tamil.
+I have also developed advanced English skills from a young age.

-Skills: HTML / JS / CSS / C# / Python
+# View My Website: <a href="https://sanjay-portfolio.tiiny.site/">Click Here</a>

 - 🔭 I’m currently working on Java and Python
 - 📫 How to reach me: sanjayraviraj2005@gmail.com